laforge49/JActor2/README.md

 Asynchronous Sends
 -----

-Sending a request from one blade to another is fairly simple.
+Messages are always passed asynchronously between reactors.
+Two-way messages are passed using the send method on the AsyncRequest class.
+And the two arguments to send are (1) the request to be invoked on the target reactor and (2) the callback to be executed on completion of that request.

-Let use say that a Start request in blade A wants to send an Add1 request to blade B.
+Let use say that a Start request in blade A is to send an Add1 request to blade B.

 ```java